How Long After Pink Eye Can I Wear Contacts

 It is recommended that you wait until 24 hours after your symptoms have disappeared before putting your contacts back in.
 This will help ensure that the infection has cleared up and reduce the risk of re-infection.
 It may also be necessary to dispose of any contact lenses that were worn during the time when you had pink eye, and get new lenses prescribed by your doctor.

-See also What To Wear With Hey Dude Shoes
+See also What To Wear To Barbeque

 If you start to experience any redness, itching, or burning in the eyes after putting your contacts back on then it is important to see your doctor immediately.
 It could be a sign that you are still suffering from an infection.
 Your doctor may recommend further treatment such as antibiotic drops or ointment if necessary.